 Sometimes I feel as though I have three children.
 The third is my diabetes.
 I'm always needing to check... just what is this third child up to now?
 It's a wily child, an unruly child, and often it gets neglected in the busy immediacy of having to look after my two real children.

 My most recent HbA1C was 8.9 which is not great at all.
 Partly it's because I tend to eat late these days and fall asleep before being able to check that my blood sugar is settled for the night.
 Often my sugar levels are quite high on waking.
 My baby boy sleeps near me.
 When I wake to feed him at night the last thing I feel like doing is turning on the light to test my blood sugar.
 But that's what I need to do to get my blood sugars down again.
 That and to record my bsls.
 That is what has always helped.
-I guess tackling ye old tendency to under-insulinise would also help.
 But it does take some disciplne.
+Also I know I tend to under-insulinise because I dislike having hypos.
+Hmmm.